 As a Greek girl, (also from my dad) who has been gluten-free for nearly 10 years, one of the saddest things I have had to endure is saying good-bye to sooo many of my favorite classic Greek dishes – spanokopita, taramasalata, baklava, pita, gyro wraps, moussaka, pastitsio, melomakarono, loukamathes – oh my gosh I could go on and on and on (and now I am super hungry).
 Thankfully, a couple of these dishes can be made gluten-free, so I haven’t had to let go completely.

 This dip isn’t something I grew up, like many of those aforementioned dishes, but rather it was a dish my dad had somewhere along the line at a restaurant and became obsessed with recreating.
 Since he perfected his recipe a few years ago, he has pretty much brought this dip to nearly every get-together and everyone that has ever tasted it – soon becomes obsessed, too!
 I myself am one of those people and I’ve taken to altering his recipe slightly and making it for my own dinner parties and other get-togethers.
-Since we moved out west last year, this dip has been a nice way to savor some of those flavors of home.
+Since we moved out west from New York to California in 2013, this dip has been a nice way to savor some of those flavors of home.

 Htipiti is a classic Greek Roasted Red Pepper and Feta dip / spread, that can also be called Kopanisti or Tirokafteri, depending on the ingredients.
 I have seen many variations including peperoncini, red cherry peppers or other hot peppers instead of the red bell peppers, sun dried tomatoes, green onions, kalamata olives and some even include yogurt.
 Many recipes call for whipping the dip until it is totally smooth and creamy, but there is something I prefer about this having a rustic texture, with little bits of feta, pepper and garlic in every bite.
 Plus, this is how my dad serves it (again see above).
 What always stays the same no matter what you call it and how you serve it – is the amazing combo of the smokey roasted red peppers paired with the tangy, salty feta cheese with a hint of spicy heat.